filipelauar/projects/README.md

 # Binary Neural Networks

-In [this colab notebook](https://colab.research.google.com/drive/19w1X9sWT4-B0V-Gn3U4F6KXUJjaSSzcV#scrollTo=TtPolDR4F4sZ) you will find a notebook of a implementation of binary neural networks using tensorflow and larq.
+In [this colab notebook](https://colab.research.google.com/drive/19w1X9sWT4-B0V-Gn3U4F6KXUJjaSSzcV#scrollTo=TtPolDR4F4sZ) done by [Breno](https://www.linkedin.com/in/breno-baldas-skuk-117213140/) you will find a notebook of a implementation of binary neural networks using tensorflow and larq.
 You will also find the comparision between the BNN and a normal/full precision neural network.

 To better understand the pros and cons of Binary Neural Networks you can listen this episode in my podcast: